gleam-lang/website/cheatsheets/gleam-for-elixir-users.md

 Unlike Elixir, Gleam does not support function overloading, so there can only be 1 function with a given name, and the function can only have a single implementation for the types it accepts.

-### Modules
+## Modules

-Gleam's file is a module and values and functions inside it will be referenced by its name, so there is no need for a special syntax to declare a module.

 #### Elixir

+In Elixir, the `defmodule` keyword allows to create a module.
+Multiple modules can be defined in a single file.

 ```elixir
 defmodule Foo do